 Keep your receipts

-According to H&R Block, there are plenty of receipts that are worth holding onto until tax season, including:
+There are plenty of receipts that are worth holding onto until tax season, including:

 - Home improvement purchases that made your home more energy-efficient